Reflected XSS with AngularJS sandbox escape without strings

 function is not available and you will be unable to use any strings in AngularJS.

-To solve the lab, perform a attack that escapes the sandbox and executes the alert
+To solve the lab, perform a cross-site scripting attack that escapes the sandbox and executes the alert

 function without using the $eval